Stewardship: Reducing the risk of resistance

 The good farm hygiene practice of removing all volunteers in and around cropping areas is not only important in removing disease and pest carryover hosts, but also in reducing the resistance risk to Bt technologies.

-Helicoverpa larvae enter a diapauses phase in the soils as temperatures begin to cool and day length decreases in early autumn, allowing the pest to survive in winter months.
+Helicoverpa larvae enter a diapause phase (hibernation) in the soil as temperatures begin to cool and day length decreases in early autumn, allowing the pest to survive in winter months.

-Cultivation of the soil between seasons, during the dormancy phase, is an effective way of preventing moths that developed resistance in the previous year from contributing offspring to the population in the following year.
+Cultivation between seasons, during the dormancy phase, is an effective way of preventing diapausing pupae emerging as moths that may be carrying resistance alleles from the previous season.
+This prevents them from contributing offspring to the population of the following year.

 In Central QLD, due to the warmer temperatures and smaller changes in day length, Helicoverpa pupae produced late in the season are less likely to go into diapause, making pupae busting less effective.
 Late season trap crops are used as an alternative, and are timed to be at their most attractive after cotton has cut out.
 Once the cotton has been harvested, the trap crops are destroyed and cultivated to kill the remaining larvae and pupae.

 Evaluating the effectiveness of the RMP

-CRDC funds a monitoring program of field populations of moths for resistance to Cry1Ac, Cry2Ab and Vip3a proteins.
-Monsanto Australia operates a separate but complimentary monitoring program.
+Bayer Australia conducts a monitoring program of field populations of moths for resistance to Cry1Ac, Cry2Ab and Vip3a proteins.

 The results are used to make decisions about the need for modifications to the RMP from one season to the next to manage resistance.

 So, what should you do on your farm?

 - Always consult the IRMS (found here and in the Cotton Pest Management Guide) when making spray decisions, even in Bollgard II cotton.

 - Always refer to the RMP (for either Bollgard II or Bollgard 3 cotton) for full details on how the RMP should be implemented on farm (found in the Cotton Pest Management Guide).